stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 What we learned in this part of the tutorial:

-* A functions in Idris can take an arbitrary number of arguments, separated by `->` in the function's type.
+* A function in Idris can take an arbitrary number of arguments, separated by `->` in the function's type.

 * Functions can be combined